one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 All of the SSDTs and the config file were created through this guide.

-# Requirements
-  - Core i3 or Core i5 Processor
-    - Will NOT work with the Celeron model
-  - Minimum of a 32GB SSD
-    - Minimum 64GB recommended
-  - A compatible WiFi card
-    - The Dell DW1560 works in MacOS, Windows & Ubuntu
-  - MacOS installer flash drive
-    - There are plenty of guides on how to make this so that won't be covered here

 ## Notes
-  - This is all made for [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases) 0.5.9
+  - This is all made for [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
     - Be sure to use the same version
-    - Clover is no longer used here but old Clover data can be found in the Clover branch.
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
-  - The SSDTs are made from version 4.11.2 MrChromebox's firmware (other versions may work but YMMV)
+  - The SSDTs are made from version 4.11.2 of MrChromebox's firmware (other versions may work but YMMV)
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys.
 There are 7 stages, including off.

 ## What's Working:
   - Just about everything!

 ## What's Not Working:
-  - Touchscreen - highly likely to be fixed
+  - Touchscreen - highly unlikely to be get this working.
+Fairly uncommon to have one on this device anyway.
   - Occasional trackpad click stick after waking from sleep
     - Possibly fixed with latest [VoodooI2C.kext](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip)

 ## To Do:
-  - Move DSDT keyboard backlight modification to a SSDT for smoother firmware upgradability
+  - You tell me!

 ## OpenCore Config
 Place this in EFI/EFI/OC/
   - [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/config.plist)
-    - You will need to generate your own SMBIOS section with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a Macbook Air 7,2 profile.
+    - You will need to generate your own SMBIOS section using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a Macbook Air 7,2 profile.

 ## OpenCore Drivers
 These are included with the OpenCore download unless noted otherwise.